Obama, Iran's Rouhani hold historic phone call

-WASHINGTON/NEW YORK (Reuters) - President Barack Obama and new Iranian President Hassan Rouhani spoke by telephone on Friday, the highest-level contact between the two countries in three decades and a sign that they are serious about reaching a pact on Tehran’s nuclear program.
+WASHINGTON/NEW YORK (Reuters) - President Barack Obama and new Iranian President Hassan Rouhani spoke by telephone on Friday, the highest-level contact between the two countries in three decades and a sign that both sides are serious about reaching a pact on Tehran’s nuclear program.

-The call is the culmination of a dramatic shift in tone between Iran and the United States, which cut diplomatic relations with Iran a year after the 1979 revolution that toppled U.S. ally Shah Mohammad Reza Pahlavi and led to the U.S. Embassy hostage crisis in Tehran.

-Obama has said for years he was open to direct contact with Iran while also stressing that all options - including military strikes - were on the table to prevent Iran building a nuclear bomb.

-The U.S. president had hoped to meet with the relatively moderate Rouhani at the U.N.
-General Assembly in New York this week, but the Iranian side decided an encounter was too complicated, in what was seen by White House officials as an effort to avoid antagonizing hardliners in Tehran.
+Obama, who pledged as a presidential candidate in 2007 his willingness to have direct contact with U.S. adversaries, had hoped to cross paths with Rouhani at the U.N.
+General Assembly, but the Iranian side decided an encounter was too complicated.

-On Friday, however, the Iranians said Rouhani expressed interest in a phone discussion before he left the United States, according to a senior administration official.
-The White House quickly arranged the call, which took place at 2:30 p.m.
+On Friday, however, the Iranians said Rouhani was interested in a phone discussion before he left the United States, according to a senior administration official, and the White House quickly arranged the call which took place at 2:30 p.m.
 (1830 GMT) and lasted about 15 minutes.

-A source close to Rouhani said the United States had reached out after positive talks between Secretary of State John Kerry and Iranian Foreign Minister Mohammad Javad Zarif a day earlier.

-Speaking to reporters, Obama said he and Rouhani had directed their teams to work quickly toward an agreement on Iran’s nuclear program.
+Speaking to reporters, Obama said both men had directed their teams to work quickly toward an agreement on Iran’s nuclear program.
 He said this was a unique opportunity to make progress with Tehran over an issue that has isolated it from the West.

 “While there will surely be important obstacles to moving forward and success is by no means guaranteed, I believe we can reach a comprehensive solution,” Obama said at the White House.

-He added that the two men “expressed their mutual political will to rapidly solve the nuclear issue.”
+The United States cut diplomatic relations with Iran a year after the 1979 revolution that toppled U.S. ally Shah Mohammad Reza Pahlavi and led to a diplomatic crisis in which 52 Americans were held hostage for 444 days.

-The price of oil fell on Friday as tensions eased between the United States and Iran after the Obama-Rouhani talk.
+The price of oil fell on Friday as tensions eased between the United States and Iran after the Obama-Rouhani phone call.

 “The phone call was an important milestone - a calculated risk by two cautious leaders mindful of domestic constraints,” said Yasmin Alem, senior fellow at Atlantic Council’s South Asia Center.
 “More than anything else it shows the high level of political capital invested in a peaceful resolution of the nuclear crisis.”